Oh Sailor Behave: Plot

-An American newspaper reporter named Charlie Carroll (Charles King) is sent to Venice to interview a Romanian general, who is played by Noah Beery.
-While in Venice Charlie falls for a young heiress named Nanette Dodge (Irene Delroy).
-When Charlie is unable to get an interview with the Romanian general, a local siren named Kunegundi (Vivien Oakland), who is the general's favorite helps him.
-Meanwhile, Nanette learns that her sister is being blackmailed by Prince Kasloff of Russia (Lowell Sherman), to whom she wrote some incriminating letters.
+An American newspaper reporter named Charlie Carroll is sent to Venice to interview a Romanian general, who is played by Noah Beery.
+While in Venice Charlie falls for a young heiress named Nanette Dodge.
+When Charlie is unable to get an interview with the Romanian general, a local siren named Kunegundi, who is the general's favorite helps him.
+Meanwhile, Nanette learns that her sister is being blackmailed by Prince Kasloff of Russia, to whom she wrote some incriminating letters.
 Nanette attempts to vamp the Prince in order to obtain the love letters.
 The Prince, however, tricks her and demands that Nanette marry him if she wants to save her sister.
-After being repeatedly rebuked by Nanette, the prince hires the Romanian general (Noah Beery) to kidnap her and force her into marriage.
-Charlie, thinking she has eloped, consoles himself with Kunegundi (Vivien Oakland) and almost marries her until he realizes the truth about Nanette and that she has been kidnapped by the Prince.
+After being repeatedly rebuked by Nanette, the prince hires the Romanian general to kidnap her and force her into marriage.
+Charlie, thinking she has eloped, consoles himself with Kunegundi and almost marries her until he realizes the truth about Nanette and that she has been kidnapped by the Prince.
 Charlie sets out to rescue her and when the Prince shows up disguised as the general he shoots Prince Kasloff.
 Charlie and Nanette are happily reunited.

-Ole Olsen and Chic Johnson provide comic relief that is completely unrelated to the main story.
-They play the part of two American sailors stationed in Naples who attempt to find a wooden-legged thief who has robbed the navy storehouse in Venice.
-Louisa, a local siren (played by Lotti Loder) leads them on and embroils them in trouble.
+Two American sailors stationed in Naples who attempt to find a wooden-legged thief who has robbed the navy storehouse in Venice.
+Louisa, a local siren leads them on and embroils them in trouble.